OWASP/owasp-summit-2017/content/participant/remote/Ceara-Treacy.md

 chapter-leader  :
 when-day        :
 status          :
-working-sessions : Threat Modeling Tools,Threat Modeling Diagramming Techniques,Threat Modeling Where do I Start?
+sessions : Threat Modeling Tools,Threat Modeling Diagramming Techniques,Threat Modeling Where do I Start?
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---